aroundmyroom/timelapsesnap/README.md

 Create Timelapse from Unifi G3 (flex) Camera through snap.jpeg derived from: https://github.com/sfeakes/UniFi-Timelapse

-A daily timelapse is uploaded by my to youtube (automatically) after this script has made the timelapse see it here: https://www.youtube.com/playlist?list=PLYUJ8dQSre0TeUd91iiCcnz17_Y1kDmBQ
+A daily timelapse is uploaded by my to youtube channel (automatically) after this script has made the timelapse see it here: https://www.youtube.com/playlist?list=PLYUJ8dQSre0TeUd91iiCcnz17_Y1kDmBQ

 Needs: